 Why care about mobile web service performance?

-Here are few reasons for making a mobile site a priority on your business in the coming years
+Here are few reasons for making a mobile site a priority in your business in the coming years.

 - More than 1.2 billion people in the world use mobile phones for web access

 - Half of the e-commerce traffic is due to the mobile phone